lingyingy9447/sep11-freedom-project/entries/entry02.md

 I'm planning to finish my youtube tutorial during winter break and try to add more complexity to the game by adding more levels to it.
 Additionally, if I have more time, I will look for more youtube tutorials to enhance my understanding of Kaboom Js.

 ### Engineering Design Process and Skills
 I'm currently  on **creating a prototype** of the engineering design process (EDP).
 Throughout this process, I tinker with Kaboom while making my own platformer game with the help of the tutorial listed above.
 The next stage of EDP process for me will still be **creating a prototype** because during the next few weeks I will still be tinkering kaboom and strengthening my understanding of it by creating mini platformer games.
 The skills I have developed are **how to learn** and **communication**.
+I need learn Kaboom by myself through documentations and tutorials, so I need to develop the skill in how to learn to make my learning process more efficently.
+I need to know what is the best way I learn new things.

 [Previous](entry01.md) | [Next](entry03.md)